Rirusha/libvazzy/README.md

-# alt-repo-api
+# libVazzuy
-ALT Repo API library on Vala
+Library for Vala with fuzzy search functions

+Currently, the library contains:
+- Damerau-Levenstein distance